Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 DARK CHOCOLATE:

-It is a form of chocolate which has a higher content of cocoa butter and less of milk.
+It is a form of chocolate which has a higher content of cocoa butter & less of milk.
 Dark chocolate is one of the rich sources of energy, it is rich in antioxidants like polyphenols that enhances the energy formation in the body.
 Even though it is beneficial, it is important to keep a check on its portion sizes; as it also contains added sugars which adds up to everyday calorie intake.

 PUMPKIN SEEDS: